- 1 Taking your IT contributions to the next level

 • More speed to pilot and then adopt agile processes that accelerate speed to market

-To raise your profile as an IT professional, explore ways to complement your core IT skills with knowledge of what makes your organisation tick.
+To raise your profile as an IT professional, explore ways to complement your core IT skills with knowledge of what makes your organization tick.
 Look around for role models and mentors who can give business context within and beyond your department.

 Top technology trends for 2019.5